versae/ipydra/README.md

 * Flask development server will fail to restart if child notebook servers are still running.
 Not sure if there's a fix for this, but it doesn't happen with apache.

+* Exposing IPython notebooks listening on all IP addresses is highly insecure.
+I highly recommend running this in a dedicated VM or sandboxed environment.

 credits
 =======